Pirate Party

 May 18 2010 The Pirate Bay began hosting its site using bandwidth provided by the Pirate Party.

-This contents of the box above is based on material from the Wikipedia article Pirate Party (Sweden), which is released under the Creative Commons Attribution-ShareAlike 4.0 International License.
+This contents of the box above is based on material from the Wikipedia articles Pirate Party (Sweden) & Pirate Parties International, which are released under the Creative Commons Attribution-ShareAlike 4.0 International License.

 See Also